When applying to register a trade mark, you must use the classification system to specify the goods and/or services you'll be using it on.

 Fee for extra classes

-One class is included in the cost of a trade mark application.
+Your trade mark application includes one class in the cost of a trade mark application.
 Extra classes cost an additional £50 per class.

 A single online trade mark application covering one class will cost £170.